 As the general rule, if you suspect something, say something to your immediate manager.

-Upon notification of a security incident via the IRT Incident Report Form, the Information Security Manager will determine appropriate course actions and, if warranted, invoke the Breezy Incident Response Team (IRT) and the LTG Help Desk.
-The IRT, if employed, is then ultimately responsible for managing the resolution process including user or system notification, and escalation action or follow-up action, and post-incident reporting.
+Upon notification of a security incident via the IRT Incident Report Form, the Information Security Manager will determine the appropriate course of action and, if warranted, invoke the Breezy Incident Response Team (IRT) and the LTG Help Desk.
+The IRT, if employed, is then ultimately responsible for managing the resolution process, including user or system notification, escalation action or follow-up action, and post-incident reporting.

 Once the incident is deemed “contained” or “closed”, Breezy personnel may be required to recover systems involved in the incident.
 The overall goal of the recovery process is to restore the system to a more secure state than the original.
 This means not only restoring the data and applications as required, but also ensuring the original vulnerability involved in the incident has been remediated.

-Additionally, as part of system recovery, all system and user passwords should be changed following an incident.
+Additionally, as part of system recovery, all system and user passwords should be changed following an incident, if applicable.

 Much of the evidence on information resources is volatile and may be deleted or overwritten during normal system operations.
 At a minimum, all system logs must be copied immediately to offline storage.
 This will ensure these logs are preserved and are not deleted either through normal operations or deliberately by the intruder.
 If feasible, a complete backup of the compromised system should be made and secured.
 This will preserve the condition of the system as of the time of the compromise and also prevent the intruder from erasing files.

 The Information Security Manager should copy the log files and create a backup of the compromised system if possible.
 Users should not access the affected system unless they have the expertise to perform these functions or they risk damaging or deleting evidence.
-All operational activities conducted by the Information Security Manager or Incident Response Team must be fully documented and kept in a log file (hard copy or soft copy) so the documentation log can be used if needed during legal proceedings.
+All operational activities conducted by the Information Security Manager or Incident Response Team must be fully documented via the IRT Incident Report Form so the documentation can be used if needed during legal proceedings.